 Dominating the city’s skyline, the iconic Acropolis of Athens features a collection of impressive temples and structures.

 When exploring the Acropolis, look out for its iconic temples and citadels such as the Parthenon, the Temple of Athena Nike, the Propylaea, the Erechtheion, and others.
-You can take in the panoramic views, inspect the architectural details, and join guided tours.
 Take a moment to reflect upon the vastness of the archaeological site, its contributions to the world, and the enduring legacy of the Acropolis.

 You can use bus routes 035, 040, 230, 550, and A2 and get down at Akropolh stop, which is a 5-minute walk from the Acropolis of Athens site.
 Alternatively, you can also get on any of the ⊓1A, ⊓3, or ⊓3B trains and reach Akropoli station, which is a short walk away from the main entrance of the site.